-- Why is your product called Q Energy?
+- Why is your product called Q Hydration?

 - Q stands for Quercetin.
-Quercetin is the primary ingredient in Q Energy.
-Q Energy has been developed as a healthy alternative to the high caffeine, high sugar sports performance and energy drinks that dominate the market.
-Quercetin is the key ingredient that makes Q Energy effective.
+Quercetin is the primary ingredient in Q Hydration.
+Q Hydration has been developed as a healthy alternative to the high caffeine, high sugar sports performance and energy drinks that dominate the market.
+Quercetin is the key ingredient that makes Q Hydration effective.

 - What is Quercetin?